You are here

 Find Places to Birdwatch Near You

 Birds are everywhere.
-You may have a birdwatching “hotspot” in your neighborhood.
-Here's a place to start your search.
+You may even have a birdwatching hotspot in your neighborhood.
+Here's how to start your search.

-- eBird.org is a web resource from the Cornell Lab of Ornithology where birdwatchers can submit their observations.
-Visit, input your state, and either select your county or sort through a list of hotspots that are frequently visited by birdwatchers.
+eBird.org is a web resource from the Cornell Lab of Ornithology where birdwatchers can submit their observations.
+Visit, enter your state, and either select your county or sort through a list of hotspots that are frequently visited by birdwatchers.
 You will then be able to view a chart of the bird species that have been reported there, by month.

 The staff at the Cornell Lab of Ornithology offers their picks for great places to go birdwatching.